mattermost/docs/doc/advanced/external-object-storage/index.md

 > **Note**: The bucket name needs to be set both in the secret, and in `global.registry.bucket`.
 The secret is used in the registry server, and the global is used by GitLab backups.

-Create the secret per documentation, then configure the chart to make use of this secret.
+Create the secret per [registry chart documentation on storage](../../charts/registry/index.md#storage), then configure the chart to make use of this secret.
-See the [registry chart documentation on storage](../../charts/registry/index.md#storage) for full details.

 Examples for [S3][storage-s3] and [GCS][storage-gcs] drivers can be found in [examples/objectstorage](../../examples/objectstorage).